Welcome to the Department of Writing, Rhetoric, and Cultures

 The department of Writing, Rhetoric, and Cultures is the heart of and home for writing at Michigan State University.
 Across our initiatives, in the research and scholarship we pursue, and in the teaching and learning opportunities we offer, we emphasize curiosity, discovery, and the robust exchange of ideas along with attention to the importance of writing and communication—drawing across techniques and media, being attentive to audience and purpose, and sharing one’s ideas with the world.

-If you have any questions about enrolling in a Fall 2025 First-Year Writing course (WRA 101 or WRA 195H), please see our frequently asked questions page.
+If you have any questions about enrolling in a Summer or Fall 2026 First-Year Writing course (WRA 101 or WRA 195H), please see our frequently asked questions page.

 The Department of Writing, Rhetoric, and American Cultures (WRAC) offers: